Indications of Windows Media Player Cannot Play the File Error

 A few reasons are listed below that cause Windows Media Player cannot play the file error:

-2. The Windows Media Player missing essentials files
+- The Windows Media Player missing essential files

-This can occur with any formats of video files like MP4, MOV or AVI and other formats.
+This can occur with any format of video files like MP4, MOV, AVI, and other formats.
 If you encounter any issues with MP4, fix the MP4 video files by clicking on the link.

 Do not worry! irrespective of the causes that create the problem in the Windows media player to open the file, you can easily fix the error just by following the given DIY methods.